willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

   SARSA_Qlearning_Base_Case contains the code SARSA_Qlearning_Base_Case.m to
-  replicate the baseline results in MATLAB as well as the plotting script SARSA_Qlearning_Results.m to generate the plots for the baseline model
+  replicate the baseline results in MATLAB as well as the plotting script SARSA_Qlearning_Results.m to generate the plots for the baseline model.

   SARSA_Qlearning_C++_OOP contains a much neater implementation of SARSA_Qlearning_Base_Case.m used in MATLAB.
 In this version, I leverage